a-maze-d/fledex/README.md

 ```

 ## Usage
-The smoothest way is to use the Fledex DSL wjich defines some functions and macros.
+The smoothest way is to use the Fledex DSL which defines some functions and macros.
 To enable them you need to `use Fledex`.
-This will (by default) start the animation manager (`Fledex.Animation.Manager`) through all led definitions are routed.
+This will (by default) start the animation manager (`Fledex.Animation.Manager`) through which all led definitions are routed.
 But don't worry, you won't really see it.

+**Note:** by enabling the DSL through the `use Fledex` call, the most important modules
+are aliased: `Fledex.Leds`, `Fledex.LedStrip`, `Fledex.Utils.PubSub`, `Fledex.Color.Names`, and the different drivers (all part of the `FledexDriver.Impl` namespace).
+We will see a
+bit later what functionality those modules provide.

 As a next step you define an LED strip through the `led_strip` macro.
-While defining the led strip you need to decide on how you want to talk to your stip.
+While defining the led strip you need to decide on how you want to talk to your strip; you need an appropriate driver.
 There are several ways on how you can address your LED strip.
-You need an appropriate driver.
-The most common ways are through an SPI bus (`Fledex.Driver.Impl.Spi`) or through Kino (`Fledex.Driver.Impl.Kino`) as a simulated LED strip in a [Livebook](https://livebook.dev/).
-It is possible to adjust the settings of the drivers, or even define severael drivers at the same time.
+The most common ways are through an SPI bus (`Fledex.Driver.Impl.Spi`) or through Kino (`Fledex.Driver.Impl.Kino`) as a simulated LED strip in [Livebook](https://livebook.dev/).
+It is possible to adjust the settings of the drivers, or even define several drivers at the same time.

 This will look like the following:
 ```elixir